 1. Darn Tough Men’s Padded Cushion Skiing Pair of Socks

-Wearing a pair of Darn Tough ski socks will ensure you’re the last one to arrive at the lodge for a cup of hot choco.
+Wearing a pair of Darn Tough socks will ensure you’re the last one to arrive at the lodge for a cup of hot choco.
+These are some of the warmest socks.

 Even if you wipe over that double diamond run, these socks are cushioned in all the right places and made with the proper materials, including 62 percent merino wool, 4 percent Lycra, and 34 percent nylon, to keep you dry and comfortable.

-This pair of socks is a great pick since it has the proper mix of wool and synthetic fibers.
-The Lycra helps hold the sock in place, so you don’t have to reach down your ski boot to pick up a stray sock.
+This pair of socks is a great pick since it has the proper mix of wool and synthetic fibers for warmth and comfort.
+The Lycra helps hold the cold weather sock in place, so you don’t have to reach down your ski boot to pick up a stray sock.

 2. Darn Tough Women’s Padded Cushion Skiing Socks